noiseprotocol/noise_spec/noise.md

 During a Noise handshake, the outputs from DH calculations will be sequentially mixed into a secret key variable (**`k`**).
 This key is used to encrypt static public keys and handshake payloads.

-During a Noise handshake, when public keys and handshake payloads are transmitted their plaintext will be mixed into a hash variable (**`h`**).
-The current `h` value will be authenticated with every handshake ciphertext, to ensure that handshake ciphertexts are bound to context from earlier messages.
+Public keys and handshake payloads will be mixed into a hash variable (**`h`**).
+The `h` variable will be authenticated with every handshake ciphertext, to ensure these ciphertexts are bound to earlier messages.

-To handle `k` and its associated **nonce** we introduce the notion of a **`CipherState`** object which contains `k` and `n` variables.
+To handle `k` and its associated **nonce** `n` we introduce the notion of a **`CipherState`** object which contains `k` and `n` variables.
+This object has associated functions (or "methods") for performing encryption and decryption using its variables.

 To handle mixing inputs into `k` and `h` we introduce a **`SymmetricHandshakeState`** object which extends a `CipherState` with an `h` variable.
+An implementation will create a `SymmetricHandshakeState` to handle a single Noise handshake, and can delete it once the handshake is finished.

-A `SymmetricHandshakeState` also supports initializing `k` with an optional **pre-shared key**, and initializing `h` with a **handshake name** to reduce risks from key reuse.
+A `SymmetricHandshakeState` supports initializing `k` with an optional **pre-shared key**, and initializing `h` with a **handshake name** to reduce risks from key reuse.
 It also supports "splitting" into two `CipherState` objects which are used for transport messages once the handshake is complete.

 The below sections describe the DH parameters, symmetric crypto parameters, and `CipherState` and `SymmetricHandshakeState` objects in more detail.